basakesin/ABMFEM/README.md

  Köktürk, Başak Esin, and Bilge Karaçalı.
 "Annealing-based model-free expectation maximisation for multi-colour flow cytometry data clustering."
 International Journal of Data Mining and Bioinformatics 14, no. 1 (2016): 86-99.

+ The abmfem package is free software; you can redistribute it and/or  modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.

+The software package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.